-- Physical abuse is using physical force to deliberately hurt a child.
+- Physical abuse: using physical force to deliberately hurt a child.

-- Emotional abuse is using inappropriate words or symbolic acts to hurt a child over time.
+- Emotional abuse: using inappropriate words or symbolic acts to hurt a child over time.

-- Neglect is failing to provide the child with conditions needed for their physical and emotional development and wellbeing.
+- Neglect: failing to provide the child with conditions needed for their physical and emotional development and wellbeing.

-- Sexual abuse is using a child for sexual gratification.
+- Sexual abuse: using a child for sexual gratification.

-- Witnessing domestic violence is when a child hears or sees a parent or sibling being subjected to any type of abuse, or can see the damage caused to a person or property by a family member’s violent behaviour.
+- Exposure to family violence: when a child hears or sees a parent or sibling being subjected to any type of abuse, or can see the damage caused to a person or property by a family member’s violent behaviour.

 Children are most often abused or neglected by their parents or carers of either sex.
 Sexual abuse is usually by a man known to the child — a family member, a friend or a member of the school or church community.